-BPAs introduced an evidenced-based participatory budge process that likewise hinged on mutual accountability of the agencies and CSOs (see Table 1).
-However, difficulties in implementing the BPA process by both government and CSOs were identified, including: the dearth of CSOs that could meet the registration, accreditation, and other requirements to qualify as a BPA partner; the capacity of CSOs to undertake evidence-based evaluations of the agencies' programs and projects; the inability of the agencies Improving and Institutionalizing BuB to readily give the information required by CSOs; as well as agencies' poor performance in providing feedback to CSOs Participation of CSOs in the BuB is likewise on an upward on how their inputs were considered.
-In addition, ANSA-EAP trend.
-The demand to participate did not emanate from (2013) noted that implementation of the BPA in the early years citizen groups alone as LGUs realized they needed to engage did not provide enough elbowroom for CSOs and citizens to CSOs in order to access greater resources from the national come up with sound recommendations or assessments on government.
-However, an assessment of PIDS in 2014 point agencies' budget proposals. to some key gaps.
-First, as in the case of BPAs, delays in eting both Moving forward, DBM should measure the different levels of CSO and citizen engagement in agency budget preparation and implementation, and apply policies or interventions based on those benchmarks.
+BPAs introduced an evidenced-based participatory budgeting process that likewise hinged on mutual accountability of both the agencies and CSOs (see Table 1).
+However, difficulties in implementing the BPA process by both government and CSOs were identified, including: the dearth of CSOs that could meet the registration, accreditation, and other requirements to qualify as a BPA partner; the capacity of CSOs to undertake evidence-based evaluations of the agencies' programs and projects; the inability of the agencies to readily give the information required by CSOs; as well as agencies' poor performance in providing feedback to CSOs on how their inputs were considered.
+In addition, ANSA-EAP (2013) noted that implementation of the BPA in the early years did not provide enough elbowroom for CSOs and citizens to come up with sound recommendations or assessments on agencies' budget proposals.

+Moving forward, DBM should measure the different levels of CSO and citizen engagement in agency budget preparation and implementation, and apply policies or interventions based on those benchmarks.
 Agencies should likewise be further capacitated and incentivized to improve their engagement with CSOs and citizens, whether through the BPA or their existing mechanisms.
 A key element that should be strengthened is the feedback loop to and from stakeholders.